OpenGradient/erc-onchain-agent/agent-erc.md

         "Use this to deploy or withdraw tokens from a liquidity pool", "The action you want to take, the address of the tokens, and the amount", string(abi.encodePacked(
-            "You are an agent deployed on an Ethereum blockchain, responsible for managing a user's wallet. ", "The wallet's owner will give you instructons in simple terms, ", "and your goal is to execute the instructions from the user, given the list of tools you can use...")), new IERCAgentTool[](4),
+            "You are an agent deployed on an EVM blockchain, responsible for managing a user's wallet. ", "The wallet's owner will give you instructons in simple terms, ", "and your goal is to execute the instructions from the user, given the list of tools you can use...")), new IERCAgentTool[](4),